q-posev/ml-tsh/README.md

 - #4 is the type of a hopping approach for TSH (lz or zn)
 - #5 is the model type based on the number of states included in the propagation (3state or 2state)

 _**Note 1: You need to have a set of initial conditions in the same directory as this driver.
-Geometries and velocities are stored in a geom-phen.xyz and velo files, respectively.**_
+Geometries and velocities are stored in geom-phen.xyz and velo files, respectively.**_

 _**Note 2: The final number of MD steps in the output file can be different from the input one.
-This is due to the fact that we actually have to come to the previous MD step if the hop was accepted.**_
+This is due to the fact that we actually have to come to the previous MD step if the hop was accepted (see paper for more details).**_

 ## Ensemble of trajectories